 I’ve been sitting on the blog post for awhile, unsure about how to share it.
 I heard from enough of you on Instagram that you want to know all about how to start traveling more, for practically nothing, so I’m sharing these tips – but with a warning first.

 Here’s the thing.
-It involves using credit cards, and Andrew and I are just now starting to use them.
+It involves using credit cards with help of Credit Builder Loan Delray Beach, and Andrew and I are just now starting to use them.
 We have followed the Dave Ramsey financial plan for years, using cash and envelopes and the whole system to get ourselves on a strict budget.
 The last thing I want to do is to encourage you to use credit cards, racking up tons of debt that you can’t pay off immediately.

 If you are not disciplined with your spending, I DO NOT recommend doing this.
 I recommend taking a year or two to get yourselves on a Dave Ramsey style cash only plan first.
 Then if you’re in a good place, debt-free and controlled in your finances, this is a great way to start traveling often and many times practically for free.

 Okay, so as long as we agree on that I’ll share all of the things I’ve learned in just the last few months of travel hacking.

 Choose your brands.
 It pays to be brand loyal when travel hacking.
 If you or your spouse travels for work regularly, you might be able to maximize multiple brands, but given the amount that we travel, we’ve decided to pick one and stick with it for now.
 We’ve chosen Delta Airlines because we already had miles with them and have always had our best flight experiences with them.
 Starwood and Marriott hotels now allow you to link your accounts so you can switch points back and forth, and the sheer amount of options in each city is enough to make me choose them.
 Maybe the Ritz Carlton played a role in my decision making too.
 What can I say?
 I like fancy places.